circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 - CircleCI processes PR hooks (Pull Request Hooks) to store PR information for the CircleCI app.
 If the Only Build Pull Requests setting is enabled, CircleCI will only trigger builds when a PR is opened, or when there is a push to a branch for which there is an existing PR.
-Even if this setting is enabled CircleCI will always build all pushes to the project's default branch.
+Even if this setting is enabled, CircleCI will always build all pushes to the project's default branch.
 - If the Build Forked Pull Requests setting is set, CircleCI will trigger builds in response to PRs created from forked repos.